Questions and Answers about SB 721 and SB 326 – California’s Balcony & Deck Inspection Laws

-The initial draft of SB 721 first said all exterior elements however it was amended before it became law.
 The minimum inspection requirement in Health and Safety Code §17973 is a sample of 15 percent of each type of exterior element.

 The code doesn’t define what makes each EEE a different type from one another (aside from being a balcony, stairs, etc.).
 Some jurisdictions may clarify this or may leave it up to the inspector.
-To be on the safe side of complying with SB 721, owners should treat each configuration as a different type.
+To be on the safe side of complying with SB 721, we recommend owners should treat each configuration as a different type.

 For example, if the building has two stairways, four balconies that are 8’x6′, and six balconies that are 16’x6′, it would be safer to categorize as three types of exterior elevated elements instead of two.
 In this example, the minimum inspection would be three places total (one stairway, one 8×6 balcony, one 16×6 balcony).